About Sanjana

 We had a lot of work to do.

-The horse training world focuses on leadership, consistency, and structure, so that's where I started.
+The horse training world focuses on leadership, play, and structure, so that's where I started.

 After a week of Ace living in fear, I began to make changes.
-I started to establish myself as the pack leader, found the best training collar and leash, improved the structure of my home, and began to train Ace daily.
+I started to establish myself as the pack leader, played with Ace every day in new places, found the best training collar and leash, and improved the structure of my home.

 Quickly, I fell in love with dog training.

-We then trained in Home Depot, the Philly Airport, Lowes, Target, and elementary school playgrounds, anywhere that could push his comfort zone.
-At this point of training, I wasn't looking for obedience; I was looking for engagement.
+We then trained in Home Depot, the Philly Airport, Lowe's, Target, and elementary school playgrounds—anywhere that could push his comfort zone.
+At this point in training, I wasn't looking for obedience; I was looking for engagement!
 We played tug and had fun in these environments that had once overwhelmed him.
-I wanted Ace to learn to look to me for guidance before I layered in obedience commands.

-During this time, I spent a lot of time with a dog training center that rescued Malinois dogs and trained police K9s.
-I wanted to learn from the people training dogs at the highest level.
+During this time, I spent a lot of time with a dog training center that rescued Belgian Malinois dogs and trained police K9s because I wanted to learn from the people training dogs at the highest level.

 I finally had my dream dog!
 And all it took was structure, consistency, daily training, and play for 3 months.